VietnamJC.com Second Page.

 My friend: Sgt Jean D. Martin

 Sgt.
 Joe M. Cummings in a field forward firebase bunker with always loaded weapon and field gear close at hand.
+These bunkers were just holes we dug in the ground with a pick and a shovel, and then covered with layers of sandbags and plastic sheeting.

 Link to: VietnamJC.com First Page.